Copyright © 2009 W3C® (MIT, ERCIM, Keio), All Rights Reserved. W3C liability, trademark and document use rules apply.

 Only user agents can claim conformance to this specification.
 Conformance requirements phrased as algorithms or specific steps can be implemented in any manner, so long as the end result is equivalent to what would be achieved when following the specification.

-Note: Implementers can partially check their level of conformance to this specification by successfully passing the test cases of the [A&E-Test-Suite].
+Note: Implementations can partially check their level of conformance to this specification by successfully passing the test cases of the [Interface-Test-Suite].
 Passing all the tests in the test suite does not imply conformance to this specification; It only implies that the implementation conforms to aspects tested by the test suite.

 The following definitions are used throughout this specification.
 Please note that the following list is not exhaustive; other terms are defined throughout this specification.